Komsomol: Komsomol during perestroika

-Youth reactions

-Many youths were drawn to "hooliganism" and the Western culture of entertainment, which included cinema and fashion magazines.
-It is no coincidence that these youths were primarily from the peasantry or working class.
-They saw Western culture as a way to elevate or distinguish themselves from their humble beginnings.
-The Soviet authorities eventually made their own films with ideologically "pure" messages, but it was not the same.
-Soviet pictures, which were often informational or political, lacked the draw of Westerns or romances from Hollywood.
-Both the authorities and the youths themselves blamed the NEP for corrupting Soviet youth culture.
-Because the Komsomol was simply not as attractive to these young men and women, the government began to limit their cultural and entertainment options.
-This signalled the end of the NEP, and the end of the brief influx of Western culture in the Soviet Union before Stalin's ascendancy.

-Militant young Communists were a threat to the older Bolsheviks because they had the potential to undermine the new, NEP-based society.
-The shift from destruction of an old state to creation of a new one, mirrored by the shift from War Communism to the NEP, was necessary to maintain and stabilise the Bolshevik regime.
-The Party's disapproval of young militants was necessary in order not only to define what was considered proper behavior, but also to maintain social and political control over the masses.
-However, after Stalin came to power and the NEP was abandoned in favor of the Five-Year Plans, many of the young socialists ideas were absorbed back into the mainstream and they no longer presented a problem.

 Young women in the Komsomol

 The ideology of the new Soviet government under Vladimir Lenin strove to break down societal barriers believed to be harmful to the goal of unity.
 Specifically, it hoped to elevate women to a level of equality with men.
 The Komsomol pushed hard to recruit young women and raise them in this new consciousness.
 In the period of the early 1920s, women primarily stayed at home and performed the majority of housework.
 Membership of the Komsomol seemed to offer a doorway into public life at a level previously unseen by women of the time.
 Young women enthusiastically joined as they were finally given a chance to detach themselves from the traditional patriarchal structure.
 Moreover, they were drawn to the Komsomol because it promised them an education during a time when young girls were deprived of a proper one in favor of preparing them for household duties.
 The Soviets encouraged women to take an active role in the new system and participate in the same activities and work as their male counterparts.